Peter Leeds Penny Stocks FacebookPeter Leeds Penny Stocks on Twitter

 There are many differences between penny stocks and other types of investments, which means that your investment approach towards penny stocks must be adapted accordingly.

-(For a full discussion of all the differences, be sure to read Big Stocks vs. Penny Stocks, in Chapter Two of Understanding Penny Stocks.
+For a full discussion of all the differences, be sure to read Big Stocks vs. Penny Stocks.

 Compare Penny Stocks to More Conventional Blue-Chip Stocks